Zblog741/Zblog741.github.io/_posts/2023-03-01-where-are-them-aliens.markdown

 $$d\tau^2 = \left(1 - \frac{r_{ps}}{r}\right) d t^2 $$

+Though there is no stable orbit near the photon sphere, when considering the effective potential for an orbiting object, <a href="https://profoundphysics.com/black-hole-orbits/" target="_blank">it turns out</a> that in addition to the outer stable orbit there is an inner unstable orbit closer to $r_{ps}$.
 Albeit unstable, an orbit close to the photon sphere may be considered a candidate for the requirement of minimizing continuous expenses of energy to counter the black hole's gravitational pull while trying to maximize time dilation.
-And though there is no stable orbit near the photon sphere, when considering the effective potential for an orbiting object, <a href="https://profoundphysics.com/black-hole-orbits/" target="_blank">it turns out</a> that in addition to the outer stable orbit there is an inner unstable orbit closer to $r_{ps}$.

 #### Power Requirements near the Photon Sphere